Last Updated on

 There are a lot of warnings about petty crime at the Black Market but it didn’t seem any worse to me than other big markets around the world.
 Just follow the same precautions you always would – keep your valuables secure and don’t take more than you have to.
 I always keep my wallet in my front pocket, for instance, and keep my bag within sight (not on my back).

-If you’re looking for a budget option, I would suggest the very popular Golden Gobi with good tours.
+If you’re looking for a budget option, I would suggest the popular Top Tour Guesthouse with good tours.

 For a hotel that’s basic but clean and comfortable, J Hotel is a nice place.